PTNobel/AutoDiff/README.md

 There are missing features right now.
 I'm working on them, feel free to email me if you want something prioritized.

+## How It Works

+Parth Nobel.
+2020.
+Auto_diff: an automatic differentiation package for Python.
+In Proceedings of the 2020 Spring Simulation Conference (SpringSim '20).
+Society for Computer Simulation International, San Diego, CA, USA, Article 10, 1–12. https://dl.acm.org/doi/10.5555/3408207.3408219

 ## Prerequisite
 A version of NumPy >= 1.17 may be required.
 Bugs on older versions have always raised errors, so there should be nothing to worry about.